NextronSystems/thor-manual/scanning/using-thor.rst

    f. ``thor-aix`` on AIX

 4. Wait until the scan has completed (this can take between 20 and 180 minutes)
-5. When the scan is finsihed, check the HTML report or JSON log in the THOR program directory
+5. When the scan is finished, check the HTML report or JSON log in the THOR program directory

 Often Used Parameters
 ---------------------